-Subsequent performance tests semiannually if you are not using a CO CEMS
+Subsequent performance tests semi-annually if you are not using a CO CEMS

-- After you have demonstrated compliance for two consecutive tests, you may reduce the frequency to annually. - If the results of any subsequent annual test indicate noncompliance with emission or operating limits, you must resume semi-annual testing.
+- •After demonstrating compliance for 2 consecutive tests, you may reduce the frequency to annually. - •If the results of any annual test indicate noncompliance with emission or operating limits, you must resume semi-annual testing.